Liquid Crystal Magna Resource Hub

 2. Print platform– an aluminium assembly with the following features:

-1. ResinGlide coating for easy cleaning, removing excess resin and saving wash processing.
+1. ResinGlide coating for easy cleaning, removing excess resin.

 2. Roughened print platform surface to increase print adhesion.